There are about 627,000 new businesses that start every year in the United States.

 If you are getting ready to start your own business, or if you want to do business in the U.S., you need to make sure that you set up your business properly from the start.

 Many choose to become a sole-proprietor, but there are a number of liabilities in doing so.
 Others will choose between an LLC and an S corp.
 Both offer advantages and protections that you wouldn’t get as a sole-proprietor.
+Should you elect to be taxed as an S corp?
+It depends on how much income you expect your business to generate.
+It is even better to grasp knowledge from online resources like https://

 Keep reading to compare the differences between an LLC vs S corp and how you can decide which one is right for your business.